Auburn University Libraries

 The Draughon Library contains the Learning Commons for group study as well as an entire floor dedicated to quiet, individual study.
-More than 1400 power outlets to allow students to use personal laptops while in the library; carrels for faculty and graduate student use; a Media and Digital Resource Laboratory to provide access to the latest multimedia hardware and software along with on-site expertise to assist users; and over 200 university and public computer workstations - including laptop computers that can be checked out to faculty and students.
-The attached Mell Classroom Building provides additional study spaces and circulation services.
+More than 1400 power outlets to allow students to use personal laptops while in the library.
+RBD Library also offers carrels for faculty and graduate student use and over 200 university and public computer workstations - including laptop computers that can be checked out to faculty and students.

 Reference service and library use instruction is provided by subject-specialist librarians.
 Draughon Library also features an expanded assistive technology workstation area on the second floor that hold three workstations with specialized software for helping vision-impaired patrons use library and Internet resources.

 The Special Collections and Archives Department collects rare and unique material related to the history, literature and natural history of Alabama; the American Civil War; the history of aviation; and family history in the southeastern United States.